-- to determine the type and scope of work to be performed by County employees, and the manner in which services are to be provided; - (2) to direct the work of employees and determine the number of employees to perform any work or service; - (3) to hire, promote, transfer, assign, retain, classify, and schedule all employees and to suspend, demote, discharge, or take other disciplinary action against employees; - (4) to relieve employees from duties by layoff or other reduction-inforce due to lack of work, budget limitations, changed working conditions/requirements or for other reasons in the County's reasonable business judgment and not prohibited by law, except that the notice provisions and the layoff or other reduction-inforce procedures to be followed may be the subject of collective bargaining as long as any such agreement complies with all applicable laws and regulations; - (5) to introduce new, or different services, methods, equipment, or facilities; - (6) to contract for, expand, reduce, sell, transfer, convey, or eliminate particular operations or services of general government, as well as any department, office or part thereof; - (7) to establish and change standards of behavior or performance, staffing levels, job qualifications, and job descriptions, except that performance evaluation procedures may be the subject of collective bargaining; - (8) to determine the kind, type, location, and use of County-owned equipment or facilities, provided that the County does not require use or operation of unsafe equipment or the unsafe operation of equipment;
+- (1) to determine the type and scope of work to be performed by County employees and the manner in which services are to be provided; - (2) to direct the work of employees and determine the number of employees to perform any work or service; - (3) to hire, promote, transfer, assign, retain, classify, and schedule all employees and to suspend, demote, discharge, or take other disciplinary action against employees; - (4) to relieve employees from duties by layoff or other reduction-inforce due to lack of work, budget limitations, changed working conditions/requirements or for other reasons in the County's reasonable business judgment and not prohibited by law, except that the implementation procedures to be followed shall be negotiable; - (5) to contract for, expand, reduce, sell, transfer, convey, or eliminate particular operations or services of general government, as well as any department, office, or part thereof; and - (6) to establish and change standards of behavior or performance, job qualifications, and job descriptions, except that performance evaluation procedures will be negotiable. - (b) The County retains the right to take whatever actions may be necessary to carry out the County's mission during emergencies.
+If a collective bargaining agreement includes procedures for how the County and its employees will respond to an emergency (such as snow or other inclement weather), then the terms of a binding collective bargaining agreement shall govern.
+Otherwise, the County shall meet with the exclusive bargaining representative at the earliest practical time following actions taken in response to an emergency to discuss the effects of such emergency actions on bargaining unit employees as they pertain to matters within the scope of bargaining under this Article and to bargain in good faith over any supplemental collective bargaining agreements that are proposed to address the effects of such emergency actions.